daquioag/team-SAL/docs/customization.md

 1. Press <code>⊞ Win</code> and type IntelliJ into the search bar, click the IntelliJ icon to open the application.
  On Mac, press <code>cmd</code> + <code>space</code> and type in IntelliJ, press enter to open the application.

-   You will be brought to a *Welcome to IntelliJ IDEA* window.
+   A window called *Welcome to IntelliJ IDEA*  will appear.

 2. Click on the  Project File that you want to add version control to.
 For this instruction set, we are going to use the *VersionControlDemo* project seen in the image below.
       You will be brought to the **Main IntelliJ Window**.